george-gca/george-gca.github.io/CUSTOMIZE.md

 ├── 📄 404.html: 404 page (page not found)
 ├── 📂 assets/: contains the assets that are displayed in the website │   └── 📂 json/
-    │   └── 📄 resume.json: CV in JSON format (https://jsonresume.org/)
+    │   └── 📄 resume_LANG.json: CV in JSON format (https://jsonresume.org/)
 ├── 📂 _bibliography/
 │   └── 📄 papers.bib: bibliography in BibTeX format
 ├── 📄 _config.yml: the configuration file of the template
+├── 📂 _data/: contains some of the data used in the template
+|   ├── 📂 LANG/: data for the LANG version.
+Must have one for each language defined in _config.yml
-├── 📂 _data/: contains some of the data used in the template │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found
+│   |   └── 📄 cv.yml: CV in YAML format, used when assets/json/resume_LANG.json is not found
 │   └── 📄 repositories.yml: users and repositories info in YAML format
+├── 📂 _i18n/: contains the translations of the template
+|   ├── 📂 LANG/: must have one for each language defined in _config.yml
+|   |   ├── 📂 _news/: the localized content of the news that will appear in the news section in the about page
+|   |   ├── 📂 _pages/: the localized content of some pages
+|   |   ├── 📂 _posts/: contains the localized blog posts
+|   |   ├── 📂 _projects/: contains the localized content of the projects
+│   └── 📄 LANG.yml: localized variables (placeholders).
+Must have one for each language defined in _config.yml
-├── 📂 _includes/: contains code parts that are included in the main HTML file ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📄 news.html: defines the news section layout in the about page ├── 📂 _pages/: contains the pages of the website that are shown in the header ├── 📂 _posts/: contains the blog posts
+├── 📂 _includes/: contains code parts that are included in the main HTML file ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📄 news.html: defines the news section layout in the about page ├── 📂 _pages/: contains the pages of the website that are shown in the header ├── 📂 _projects/: contains the projects
-├── 📂 _projects/: contains the projects
 └── 📂 _sass/: contains the SASS files that define the style of the website
     ├── 📄 _base.scss: base style of the website